-Trafalgar Square, the largest square in London, is often considered the heart of London.
-Ever since the Middle Ages, Trafalgar Square has been a central meeting place.
-At the middle of the square stands a tall column, a monument honoring admiral Nelson.
+Trafalgar Square, the largest square in London, is often considered the heart of the city.
+Ever since the Middle Ages, this area has been a central meeting place.
+In the middle of the square stands a tall column honoring admiral Nelson.

 The square was originally called Charing.
 Later it became known as Charing Cross, after a memorial cross on the square.
-The nearby underground station - aka 'tube' - is still named Charing Cross.
+The nearby underground station (the ‘tube’) is still named Charing Cross.

-From the 13th century on the area was the site of the King's Royal Hawks and later the Royal Mews.
-In 1812 the Prince Regent - who would later become King George IV - asked architect John Nash to redevelop the area.
-Nash had the terrain cleared but he died before his plans were realized.
-The new design for a large square was finally implemented between 1840 and 1845 under supervision of architect Sir Charles Barry, who is best known forhis Houses of Parliament.
+From the thirteenth century on the area was the site of the King’s Royal Hawks and later the Royal Mews.
+In 1812 the Prince Regent – who would later become King George IV – asked architect John Nash to redevelop the area.
+After much delay, work finally started in 1830.
+Nash had the terrain cleared, but he died before his plans were realized and works were halted.

-At the center of the square is the tall Nelson's Column which was built to commemorate the victory of Admiral Horatio Lord Nelson over the French fleet at the Battle of Trafalgar on the 21st of October 1805.
-Nelson was fatally wounded during that famous battle off the Spanish coast.
-His body was taken back to London and buried in the St. Paul's Cathedral.
+The name of the square commemorates the victory of Admiral Horatio Lord Nelson over the French fleet at the Battle of Trafalgar, a naval battle that took place on the 21st of October 1805 near Cape Trafalgar, just off the Spanish coast.

-The Corinthian column was built in 1842 and is approximately 170ft or 52 meters high (including the base).
-It was built after a design by William Railton that was chosen from a selection of 124 competition entries.
-On top of the column stands an 18ft (5.5 meter) tall statue of Lord Nelson, created by Edmund Hodges.
-At the base of thecolumn are four huge lions modeled by Sir Edwin Landseer.
+The winner of the competition was William Railton, who proposed a fifty-two-meter tall (170ft) Corinthian column and statue.
+The column was built between 1841 and 1843.
+On top of the column stands a five and a half meter (18ft) tall statue of Lord Nelson, created by Edward Hodges.
+At the base of the column are four huge lions modeled by Sir Edwin Landseer.
 They were added later, in 1868.